catalinsuceveanu/Toggl.com-time-tracking-advanced-analitics/README.md

 "1" / int        : the no. of days for the report (starting the day before)

+if the message should be posted on Slack, then:

+poetry run python -m toggl_extractor workdays --range 1 --slack True or poetry run python -m toggl_extractor workdays --r 1 --slack True

 exemple output (cmd given on 2022-03-18):

 2022-03-17: